Silence, a Luigi's Mansion fanfic

 And why couldn't he just slam the Boos into the wall or crush them by jumping or hammer like he had before?
 Seriously, what exactly happened?

-Luigi's contemplations of life were interrupted by a pink bat that had decided he would make a good landing post.
-Needless to say, the ghost rodent got a space in a crammed and slightly dusty vacuum instead of a human's life force.
-The green plumber shoved nozzle back in its position and continued on down the hallway, once again sinking deep into thought.
+Luigi vacuumed up a ghost bat that had tried to make a 'nest' in his hair...or cap, whichever.
+The green plumber shoved the nozzle back in its position and continued on down the hallway, once again sinking deep into thought.

 For a haunted mansion, this place is pretty new.
 Then again, I suppose it did just appear in the night.